sbb-design-systems/lyne-components/docs/DEVELOPER.md

 To run unit tests, run `yarn test`.
 This will run the full test suite with client side rendering and server side rendering with and without hydration.
-During development it is preferable to run `yarn test:csr`, which will just run the client side rendering.
+During development, it is preferable to run `yarn test:csr`, which will just run the client side rendering.

 ### Debugging with Visual Studio Code